-63 For more information on business process mapping, see: Cobos Muñoz et al., Better data for better outcomes: the importance of process mapping and management in CRVS systems, BMC Medicine, 18:67, 2020.
+65 For more information on business process mapping, see: Cobos Muñoz et al., Better data for better outcomes: the importance of process mapping and management in CRVS systems, BMC Medicine, 18:67, 2020

-64 See Medical Examiners and Coroners' Handbook on Death Registration and Foetal Death Reporting, page 6 (requiring medical examiner/coroner to deliver a supplemental report of cause of death to the State vital statistics office when autopsy findings or further investigation reveals the cause of death to be different from what was originally reported.)
+66 See Medical Examiners and Coroners' Handbook on Death Registration and Foetal Death Reporting, page 6 (requiring medical examiner/coroner to deliver a supplemental report of cause of death to the State vital statistics office when autopsy findings or further investigation reveals the cause of death to be different from what was originally reported.)

+Citation:

+Comments:

-- b.
+b.
 Is there a process for a medical examiner/coroner/medicolegal officer to amend a MCCD after submission of an original MCCD to the civil registration authority?
-If yes, - i.
-Describe the process. - ii.
-Can COD and MOD be amended? - iii.
+If yes, i.
+Describe the process. ii.
+Can COD and MOD be amended? iii.
 Can name and demographic information be amended?

-c.
+Citation:

+Comments:

 Describe the process by which MCCD information is shared with the national statistics authority, including any time requirements for reporting and requirements to anonymize.
 Note whether there is a process to submit amended cause and manner of death information to the national statistics authority after the official deadline, and whether this amended information is included in updated national statistics.

+Citation:

+Comments:

 d.
 Describe the process for coding MCCDs from the MLDI system, including what entity is responsible and at what point in the process coding takes place.

+Citation:

+Comments:

 e.
 Describe any other agency(s) responsible for compilation of MLDI statistics derived from the MCCD and the process by which information is shared with that agency(s).

+Citation:

+Comments:

 15. Time Limits on Investigation

 Good Practice: MLDI authorities should strive to complete medicolegal death investigations within a reasonable timeframe.
 Standard timeframes for completion of investigation vary by country.
 The National Association of Medical Examiners (U.S) encourages medical examiners to strive to complete 90% of autopsies within 90 days.
-However, complex cases may take more time and the medical examiner/pathologist should have the right to revise a cause or manner of death if additional information becomes available.
+However, complex cases may take more time and the medical examiner/pathologist should have the right to revise a cause or manner or death if additional information becomes available.

 Some laws define a timeline for completion of the investigation and/or mechanisms to foster timely completion.
 For example, in the United Kingdom and New Zealand, investigations must generally be completed within one year.
 If a coroner has not completed an investigation within one year, the Chief Coroner must monitor the case.
-65 a.
-Describe whether the legal framework requires a medicolegal death investigation to be completed within a certain amount of time.
+67

 Guidance: Answer the questions below regarding time limits on medicolegal death investigations.
 Time limits may be found in law or SOPs.
 In the comments section, state any observations about the time required to complete an investigation, by law and in practice.

 a.
+Describe whether the legal framework requires a medicolegal death investigation to be completed within a certain amount of time.

+Citation:

+Comments:

+a.
 If time limits exist, are there exceptions to the time limits?

+Citation:

+Comments:

 b.
 Describe any actions that must be taken if an investigation is not completed within prescribed time limits:

+Citation:

+$^{^{67}}$ U.K. Coroners and Justice Act 2009, Sec.
+16; New Zealand Coroners Act 2006, Sec.
+94A.